 Shepherd University is a Conditionally Exempt Small Quantity Generator (CESQG) of hazardous waste per United States Environmental Protection Agency (EPA) and West Virginia Department of Environmental Protection (WV DEP) regulations.
 As such, the University is limited on the amount of hazardous waste it may generate per month.
-If monthly hazardous waste limits are exceeded, the University would move into a higher generator status and be required to notify the WV DEP and US EPA.
+If monthly hazardous waste limits are exceeded, the University would move into a higher generator category and be required to notify the WV DEP and US EPA and meet the higher generator category requirements.
 The higher the generator status, the more stringent the University is regulated.

 It is essential for the University to have an accurate accounting of all hazardous waste on campus.
 At Shepherd, the Campus Environmental Safety Coordinator is responsible for tracking the hazardous waste generated on campus to ensure the University is staying within its limits.
 In order to do this, hazardous waste generators on campus must be actively involved in the hazardous waste management process.
 This includes participating in training, making hazardous waste determinations (Is my waste a hazardous waste?), container management, labeling, and reporting.

 If you are a generator of hazardous waste, non-hazardous chemical waste or are unsure if you are a generator of hazardous waste, please contact Dustin Robbins, so that a review of your waste streams and processes can be made.

 Regular generators of hazardous waste and universal waste must be trained/informed prior to generating waste.
 If you or your department are in need of training, please contact Dustin Robbins.
 Training is essential as it provides generators with knowledge of applicable regulations and generator-specific responsibilities.
 Without training, generators can put themselves and others at risk and also jeopardize the University’s compliance with applicable hazardous waste regulations.